-From an EU regulatory perspective there are key requirements to meet, these are contained in the three EU Medical Devices Directives (MDD, AIMDD and IVDD) and the new Regulations (MDR and IVDR).
-The conformity assessment requires an on-site audit to be carried out of the manufacturer's quality system or evidence of a current valid QMS certificate from a recognized Notified Body.
+From an EU regulatory perspective there are key requirements to meet, these are contained in the three EU Medical Device Directives (MDD, AIMDD and IVDD).
+The conformity assessment requires an audit to be carried out on-site of the manufacturer's quality system or evidence of a current valid QMS certificate (see below) from a recognised Notified Body.